Run multiple XSAT Validators

 This command performs the following actions:

-Saves the private keys as encrypted keystore files in the
+* Saves the private keys as encrypted keystore files in the `KEYSTORE_PATH` folder.

-Uses the Temporary Account to Create the XSAT Validator accounts on-chain, with names prefixed by
+* Uses the **Temporary Account** to Create the XSAT Validator accounts on-chain, with names prefixed by `ACCOUNT_PREFIX`.

 After executing these commands, you will have 10 XSAT Validator accounts on the exSat network.
-The private keys of these accounts will be securely stored as keystore files in the KEYSTORE_PATH
+The private keys of these accounts will be securely stored as keystore files in the `KEYSTORE_PATH` directory, and the keystore files will be encrypted with the `KEYSTORE_PASSWORD`.

 **This task should be handled by the financial team**.